History of soccer in Brisbane, Queensland: First fixture matches

 The Queen's Park team comprised the following players: Brooks, Wearne (backs); Pywell, Copp (half-backs), Pearson, Holland (centre forwards), Bell, Allison (left wing), Sharp, Princeps (captain, right wing), J. Wharrie (goal).
 St Andrew's was captained by R. Wylie and included McCreadie, Menzies, Kyle, Currie and Angus [the rest of their team is not recorded].
 Despite the "good play" of Princeps, Holland, Wearne and Allison for Queen’s Park, the Saints overwhelmed them 7-0 (with two early goals by McCreadie).
 Curiously, The Queenslander newspaper reported over a month later:

 "ST. ANDREW'S V. QUEEN'S PARK.
 The first round of matches of this association was played in the Botanical Gardens on Saturday between the above clubs, and resulted in a win for the St. Andrews by 7 goals to nil."
 This latter report provided considerable detail regarding the play and individual players, and noted goal scorers who were different from those in the Courier report.
 However, the Brisbane Courier report should be given historical precedence, given its earlier date.

 The following Saturday saw St Andrew's play Rangers (who wore white with red trim) at 3 PM on the "Pineapple Ground, Kangaroo Point", in front of 100 spectators.
 The game ended in a 1-1 draw, with the Brisbane Courier reporting "Thus ended a most exciting contest.
 Some neat passing occurred at intervals, and the ball was often "headed", and the play in general was a great improvement on that of the previous Saturday."
-Rangers and Queen's Park (captained by Rankin and Princeps respectively) did not meet until the fourth match of the season, played at the Pineapple Ground on 18 July 1884, where the Rangers won 3-1 in front of a crowd of around 100 people.
+Rangers and Queen's Park (captained by Andrew Rankine and Arthur Princeps respectively) did not meet until the fourth match of the season, played at the Pineapple Ground on 18 July 1884, where the Rangers won 3-1 in front of a crowd of around 100 people.
 The final tie of that season between St Andrew's and Rangers was held at the Queen's Park ground on Saturday 9 August.
 The players were presumably playing as amateurs, as a newspaper advertisement promoting that game noted that "Collection Boxes in aid of the Hospital will be at Garden Gates."
 The match was won by Rangers 1-0 and they were awarded the winners' badges.